Hausdorff dimension in graph matchbox manifolds: Pseudogroup action on the space of pointed trees

 A subgraph $T \subset \cG_n$ is called an \emph{infinite tree} if it is non-compact and connected.
-Denote by $X_n$ be the set of all infinite trees in $\cG_n$ containing the identity $e \in F_n$.
-As a subset of $\cG_n$, the tree $T\in X$ has the induced metric $d$.
-The pair $(T,e) \in X$ with metric $d$ is a pointed metric space, or a \emph{pointed tree}.
+Since $\cG_n$ is a tree, a connected graph $T$ is also simply connected.
+Denote by $X_n$ the set of all \emph{infinite pointed trees} in $\cG_n$.
+Such a tree is an infinite subgraph of $\cG_n$ which contains the identity $e \in F_n$.
+The pair $(T,e) \in X$ with the metric $d$ induced from $\cG_n$ is a pointed metric space.

 \begin{defn} Two (possibly finite) pointed graphs $(T,g_1)$ and $(T',g_2)$ are $F_n^{1+}$-\emph{ isomorphic} if and only if there exists an isometry $(T,g_1) \to (T',g_2)$ which maps $g_1$ onto $g_2$, such that the edge $w_h$ marked by $h$ in $T$ is mapped onto the edge $w_h'$ marked by $h$ in $T'$, with $s(w_h)$ and $t(w_h)$ mapped onto $s(w_h')$ and $t(w_h')$ respectively. \end{defn}